SeldonIO/mlgraph/docs/data-plane.md

 A user should provide a server that:

  * Receives requests and eventually returns an aggregated request.
- * Upon receving the request if the merge should not be carried out then an empty reply should be returned.
+ * Upon receiving the request if the merge should not be carried out then an empty reply should be returned.
  * Each request will contain a header `mlgraph/pending-requests` which will provide an upper bound on the number of requests that may still arrive for this transaction.
 It is an upper bound as other requests in this transaction may not have passed through all routing elements in the graph so it is uncertain if all routes to this node will actually be taken.